darkoperator/dnsrecon/README.md

 * Check for Wildcard Resolution.
 * Brute Force subdomain and host A and AAAA records given a domain and a wordlist.
 * Perform a PTR Record lookup for a given IP Range or CIDR.
-* Check a DNS Server Cached records for A, AAAA and CNAME Records provided a list of host records in a text file to check.
+* Check a DNS Server Cached records for A, AAAA and CNAME ReRefactor Dockerfile: streamline apt operations, switch to `uv` for dependency management, and improve non-root user setup.cords provided a list of host records in a text file to check.

 # Installation